-Historic preservation provides an understanding of the location, distribution, and significance of historic and cultural resources.
-It is an effective strategy for conserving significant elements of the built environment to maintain a tangible physical connection to the past.
+Historic preservation provides an understanding of the location, distribution, and significance of historic resources.

 Preservation Programs